chantelcarter/javascript-challenges-redo/README.md

 - in the functions challenge the last question seemed like it would be really long, or that i may possibly have to use an object. so i will get back to this as well.

 - functions, loops, and arrays challenge is currently finished, but i want to complete the stretch goals.

+- higher order functions in complete. will go back for stretch goals.